gvwilson/thirdbit/fiction/maddy-roo/index.md

 ## …And Into the Mire

 "Thank you for saving us,"
-Maddy belatedly said to Dockety once the boat was out of sight.
+Maddy said to Dockety once the goats were out of sight.
 "They would have had us for sure."

 "Zome of theze onez were *click*,"